-The Alumni Association, formed in 1915, counts among its members over 160.000 graduates world wide and in all walks of life.
+The Alumni Association, formed in 1915, counts among its members over 172,000 graduates world wide and in all walks of life.
 On graduation, without fee, every student automatically becomes a lifetime member.

-Members in good standing are entitled to benefits including the following:
+Members in good standing are entitled to the numerous benefits included in the following list of Association Services and activities:

-New Trail
+New Train

 Published three times per year, New Trail magazine travels to the four corners of the world.
-It is distributed free of charge to all University of Alberta graduates: however, alumni are encouraged to contribute a voluntary subscription fee.
+It is distributed free of charge to all University of Alberta graduates; however, alumni are encouraged to contribute a voluntary subscription fee.
 New Trail contains feature articles as well as alumni and campus news, including class notes.